Michael Ojo (basketball, born 1993): Personal life

 Ojo wore a shoe size 21 (US sizing systems).
 Nike invested in a US$15,000 machine to create a shoe to properly fit Ojo.

 Death

-On August 7, 2020, he unexpectedly died from a heart attack during training in Belgrade, Serbia, at the age of 27.
+On August 7, 2020, he unexpectedly died from a heart attack during training in Belgrade, Serbia, at the age of 27 whilst also testing positive for COVID-19.
 He was conducting an individual training session at the Partizan Stadium when he collapsed.
 Crvena zvezda requested an investigation from the authorities regarding his death.
 Reportedly, he did not have a training permit because he tested positive for COVID-19 in July.

 A moment of silence was held before all 7DAYS EuroCup and Turkish Airlines EuroLeague games in Round 1 of the 2020–21 season in his memory, as well as the late CSKA Moscow team doctor Roman Abzhelilov.
 The same was held in the ABA League.